KetaoChen/LeetCode/Stack/README.md

 ## Trick

 1. Every time, when we call stack.peek() or other stack method, we need to check whether stack.isEmpty().
-2. Remember to pollFirst element from deque when the first element is out of the range.
+2. Remember to poll the first element from deque when the first element is out of the range.
+3. When the elements have the same value, do we need to pop the last element or not.
+(LC 901 Online Stock Span)